j-d-carmichael/quilk/README.md

 - 3rd party quilk modules, either private (relative to current project level) or public (package from npm).
 Take a look at the [Custom modules](#custom-modules) for more info.

 ### Next
-- Remove the dependency that uses karg as this uses a proxy to download as well as demanding node 1.0.0+
 - Add support for sendmail in the email module
 - Improve the docs